DUNE/computing-HWDB/_episodes/04-Data-Management-WEB-UI.md

 #### Adding Subcomponents

 Suppose we wish to add subcomponents to the previously added item `Z00100400005-00030`.
 Since this item has component type "Front Axle", the component type definition requires that the subcomponents be of component type "Left Wheel" and "Right Wheel".
-Return to the list of component types and as seen at the beginning of this section.
-Then utilize the method shown to add single items to both "Left Wheel" and "Right Wheel" and record the PIDs.
-It is essential to make sure that the "status" = "available", which is the default when creating items.
-In this case the PIDs are `Z00100400007-00013` and `Z00100400008-00014` respectively.
-Now return to the item you wish to attach the subcomponents to, this can be done through directly filtering the list of items or by going to the specific component type and listing the items which belong to it.
+Suppose we have added items for both of these types, and their Part IDs are `Z00100400007-00013` and `Z00100400008-00014`.
+Both of these items must have their status set to "Available."

+To add these subcomponents:

+- Use the back button on your browser to return to the list of items for "Front Axle."
+Refresh the page to update the list.
+- Click on the link for "Z00100400005-00030".
+The UI will display the "Edit Item" screen for this item.
+- Under "Sub-components," click the "+" button to expand.
+The UI will now show the subcomponent functional positions that need to be filled.
+- Click the drop-down box for "My L Wheel: Left Wheel".
+The box will expand to show a text field and the message "Please enter 2 or more characters."
+- Enter two or more characters for any substring of the Part ID that you want.
+In this case, "13" will suffice.
+The UI will display a list of Part IDs matching this substring.
+- Click on "Z00100400007-13" to select it.
+- Repeat this process for "My R Wheel:Right Wheel."

 {% include data-management-web-ui/add-subcomp-index.html %}